 Advice note:

 The initial monitoring deposit is to cover the cost of inspecting the site, carrying out tests, reviewing conditions, updating files, etc., all being work to ensure compliance with the resource consents.
-In order to recover actual and reasonable costs, monitoring of conditions, in excess of those covered by the deposit, shall be charged at the relevant hourly rate applicable at the time.
-The consent holder will be advised of the further monitoring charge.
-Only after all conditions of the resource consents have been met, will the Council issue a letter confirming compliance on request of the consent holder.
+In order to recover actual and reasonable costs, monitoring of conditions, in excess of those covered by the deposit, must be charged at the relevant hourly rate applicable at the time.
+The Consent Holder will be advised of the further monitoring charge.
+Only after all conditions of the resource consents have been met, will the Council issue a letter confirming compliance on request of the Consent Holder.

 Staging